 The first rugby game in New Zealand between Nelson College and Nelson football club, played on 14 May 1870 (Auckland, Canterbury and Otago clubs develop the game there over the next several years).

 Credit for the introduction of rugby to New Zealand goes to Charles John Monro, son of Sir David Monro, Speaker in the House of Representatives from 1860 to 1870.
-Charles Monro, who was born at Waimea East, was sent to Christ's College, Finchley in England to complete his education and while there he learned the rugby game.
-On his return to Nelson he suggested that the local football club try out the rugby rules.
+Charles Monro, who was born at Waimea East, was sent to Christ's College, Finchley in England to complete his education at age 16 and while there he learned the rugby game.
+On his return to Nelson, age 19, he suggested that the local football club (Nelson) try out the rugby rules.
 The game must have appealed to the club members for they decided to adopt it.

-Following this, the college also decided to adopt rugby rules and the first rugby game in New Zealand between two clubs took place at the Botanical Reserve, Nelson, on Saturday, May 14, 1870.
+Following this, he organized the first game in New Zealand between Nelson college and Nelson club at the Botanical Reserve, Nelson, on Saturday, May 14, 1870.
 The Nelson club won by 2 goals to nil (they played 18-a-side).

-A visit to Wellington by Monro later in 1870 resulted in a game being arranged between Nelson and Wellington.
+A visit to Wellington by Monro later in 1870 resultedin him organizing a game between Nelson and Wellington.
 Mr Tennent wrote and challenged Mr Monro who organized some Wellington players who had been playing a mixture of Victorian and association rules football into a team.
-This match was played at Petone on 12 September and was won by Nelson by two goals to one. (note: Nelton played with 14 players against Wellingtons 13).
+This match was played at Petone on 12 September and was won by Nelson by two goals to one. (note: Nelson played with 14 players against Wellingtons 13).

 In a letter to the editor of The Dominion (Wellington) and later published in that journal July 5, 1928 Monro wrote: "Mr Tennent was a member of the Nelson club, not one of whom had ever seen the Rugby game, which they adopted at my instigation, and played under my tutelage, until familiar with the rules.
 No credit is due to me in the matter.
 My introduction of Rugby to my native land was merely a coincidence of circumstances.
 As a matter of fact, the first match at Petone was played in the same year that I introduced the game to Nelson.
 I made the whole arrangements, even to picking the Wellington team, since there was no football club there in those early days.
 It was Mr Tennent who wrote me asking if it could be possible to arrange the match, and he played as one of the team."

-1871 - 26th January, The Rugby Football Union founded in the Pall Mall Restaurant in Regent Street, London to standardize the rules that also removed some of the more violent aspects of the Rugby School game.
-The meeting was initiated by Edwin Ash, Secretary of Richmond Club, who submitted a letter to the newspapers which read: "Those who play the rugby-type game should meet to form a code of practice as various clubs play to rules which differ from others, which makes the game difficult to play".
+26th January, The Rugby Football Union founded in the Pall Mall Restaurant in Regent Street, London to standardize the rules that also removed some of the more violent aspects of the Rugby School game.
+The meeting was initiated by Edwin Ash, Secretary of Richmond Club, who submitted a letter to the newspapers in the previous December which read: "Those who play the rugby-type game should meet to form a code of practice as various clubs play to rules which differ from others, which makes the game difficult to play".

 The 21 clubs that attended the first meeting chaired by the club captain of the Richmond Club, one E. C. Holmes, included Harlequins, Blackheath, Guy's Hospital, Civil Service, Wellington College, King's College and St. Paul's School which are still playing today.
 Other clubs now defunct, or playing under other names, were the picturesquely named Gipsies, Flamingoes, Mohicans, Wimbledon Hornets, Marlborough nomads, West Kent , Law, Lausanne, Addison, Belsize park, Ravenscourt park, Chapham rovers and a Greenwich club called Queen's House.
 Many famous provincial clubs, founded before 1871, were not founder members of the Rugby Football Union, though, of course, they became members later; among these were Bath, Bradford, Liverpool and Brighton.